Code-Institute-Submissions/developers_nostalgia/README.md

       1. As a first time visitor, I want to have a good overview of the content and I want to quickly understand the main purpose of the site.
       2. As a first time visitor, I want to be motivated to click through the different sections/pages.
       3. As a first time visitor, I want to be able to navigate easily through all the different sections/pages without any complications .
-      4. As a first time visitor, I want to be able to navigate easily to the 'authors' social media or github accounts (/subscribe/follow/like/see github repository/see other projects).
+      4. As a first time visitor, I want to be able to navigate easily to the 'authors' social media or github accounts (subscribe/follow/like/see github repository/see other projects).
-      5. As a first time visitor I want to have some nice visual effects like parallax, hover, little animation effects etc.
+      5. As a first time visitor I want to have some nice visual effects like parallax, hover, little animation effects etc. also I want to be able to interact with the content.
       6. As a first time visitor, I want to be entertained with some games for example.
-      6. As a first time visitor, I want to be able to sign up for a newsletter to get more information and upcomming projects.
+      6. As a first time visitor, I want to be able to sign up for a newsletter to get more information and upcomming projects or eventually get in touch with the author.
-      7. As a first time visitor, I want to see some poroject or getting inspired to start/try coding by myself and see what I can do or which ideas I can turn into code.
+      7. As a first time visitor, I want to or get inspired to start/try out coding by myself and see what I can do or which ideas I can turn into code (eventually).

   - Returning Visitor Goals
       1. As a returning visitor, I want to play some games or compete with a friend (like 'PokeTacToe' or the Reaction Game)
       2. As a returning visitor, I want to get in contact with the programmer and/or follow him on social media or maybe even code with him together.
       3. As a returning visitor, I want to easily reread all the information I want/need.
       4. As a returning visitor, I want to be able to easily look up some necessary information about pokemon (Pokedexes).
-      5. As a returning visitor, I want to eventually use some projects as a little help or purely for entertaiment.
+      5. As a returning visitor, I want to eventually use some projects as a little help or purely for inspiration.
-      5. As a returning visitor, I might want to sign up for the newsletter if I didn't do so on the first time I've visited this blog
+      6. As a returning visitor, I might want to sign up for the newsletter if I didn't do so on the first time I've visited this blog
-      5. As a returning visitor, I might want to rethink my decision if I didn't follow/subscribed the programmer :-)
+      7. As a returning visitor, I might want to rethink my decision if I didn't follow/subscribed the programmer :-)

   - Frequent User Goals
       1. As a frequent user, I want to play some games or compete with a friend (like 'PokeTacToe' or the Reaction Game)